Are you ready to learn how to dehydrate cauliflower? Well, you're at the right place.

 Cauliflower florets add a great crunch to add texture to summer salads too!

+MINERALS: Potassium, followed by Phosphorus, Calcium, and Magnesium.
 There are trace amounts of Selenium, Iron, Zinc, Manganese, and Fluoride.
-Cauliflower contains Omega-3 and Omega-6 fatty acids.

-In the photo above, the dehydrated cauliflower looks rather brown, but don't
+In the photo above the dehydrated cauliflower looks rather brown, but don't

 worry about that as it turns back to white when it's re-hydrated!
 Honest :-)

-Let the cauliflower thaw out (in its bag, unopened) in your kitchen sink in a bowl of tepid water if you're short on time, otherwise let the cauliflower bag thaw out for around an hour in your kitchen sink, unopened, then chop and put on the trays.
+Let the cauliflower thaw out (in its bag, unopened) in your kitchen sink in a bowl of tepid water if you're short on time.
+Otherwise, let the cauliflower bag thaw out for around an hour in your kitchen sink, unopened, then chop and put on the trays.

 If thawing the frozen cauliflower by the water-in-the-bowl method, keep changing out the tepid water in the bowl until the cauliflower has thawed sufficiently for you to be able to cut (feel the pieces while they're still in the bag until they're soft enough).